 Every newborn with clubfoot has a right to treatment.

 Clubfoot is one of the most common birth defects and a major cause of physical disability globally.
 The vast majority of cases are diagnosed at birth and occur in otherwise healthy babies.
-Clubfoot is easily identifiable by the way the feet face inward and upward.
+Clubfoot is easily identifiable by the way the feet face inward and downward.
 Left untreated, this disability makes walking extremely difficult and painful.
 However, the position of their feet is the only medical obstacle preventing most children with clubfoot from living fully functional, productive lives.

 Clubfoot is correctable with the Ponseti method–a highly effective, low-cost, innovative medical intervention that results in complete correction of clubfoot and full functionality in nearly all cases.
 Treatment involves a series of weekly casts to gently reposition the feet and a simple outpatient procedure to release the Achilles tendon, followed by use of a foot abduction brace, worn for 4-5 years while sleeping to maintain the correction and reduce the chance of relapse.
 When initiated during infancy, the position of the foot is usually corrected within six to eight weeks.

-Children treated with the Ponseti method experience fewer long-term complications than those treated surgically.
+Newborns treated with the Ponseti method experience fewer long-term complications than those treated surgically.
 Between 2005- 2010, evidence of the long-term complications associated with surgery mounted and countries around the world embraced the Ponseti method as the standard of care.
 Since then, researchers have continued to document the method’s excellent short- and long-term outcomes in low- and high-income countries alike.

 A variety of healthcare professionals, such as physical therapists and casting technicians, can be easily trained to provide the treatment.
 The method does not require general anesthesia or surgical capacity, involves only basic medical materials, costs about $500 USD per child, and achieves superior long- term results compared to surgery.